 - 1. The oral problem-solving examination will be held Week 17.
-Time will be assigned later in the term. - 2.
-All students must achieve a passing grade in this exam to achieve credit for the course. - 3.
-A student who has received a failing grade can have one other opportunity to pass using a different test situation. - 4.
+A specific date and time will be assigned later in the term. - 2.
 Questions to be used during the actual oral exam will be reviewed at the end of each PBL situation.
-This will provide you opportunity to practice the questions and review your responses with the tutor. - 5.
-Examination questions are listed in Appendix D. - 6.
-Questions (listed in Appendix D) will be asked by the tutor for examination purposes.
+This will provide you opportunity to practice the questions and review your responses with the tutor. - 3.
+Examination questions are listed in Appendix D. - 4.
+Questions (listed in Appendix D) will be asked by the tutor for examination purposes. - 5.
+The oral problem solving exam is 35% of the final course mark. - 6.
+The oral exam must be completed to achieve a mark for the course.